KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-homework/homework.md

 # Homework

-In order to continue building our coding skills, we need to practice - just like when playing sports or learning a musical instrument.
+To continue building our coding skills, we need to practice - just like when playing sports or learning a musical instrument.

 [![](/images/slack.png)](http://kcwit.slack.com)